-- established for PM, Pb and SO2, the Applicants submitted an alternative emission limit based on a facility-wide average of the emissions from each incineration unit.
-DER opposes facility-wide averaging, and asserts that emission limits must be established for each unit.
-The proof establishes that facility-wide averaging is not appropriate, and that the limits heretofore established for PM, Pb, and SO2 must be applied to each unit. - 29.
+- With to the regard emission limits to be established for PM, Pb and SO2, the Applicants submitted alternative emission limit based on a facility-wide average of the emissions from each incineration unit.
+DER opposes facilityand averaging, asserts that emission limits must be established for each unit.
+The proof establishes that facilitywide averaging is not appropriate, and that the limits heretofore established for PM, Pb, and SO2 must be applied to each unit. - 29.
 Chapter 17-2, Florida Administrative Code, mandates that each "source" or "stationary source" must obtain a permit, comply with the standards for new stationary sources, and demonstrate compliance under established stationary point source emission test procedures.
 Rules 17-2.210, 17-2.660, and 17-2.700, Florida Administrative Code.
 "Source" and "Stationary Source" are defined by Rule 17-2.100(150), Florida Administrative Code, as: